-Treatments for steroid-resistant asthma, hand hygiene education for children and 3D printed veterinary teaching simulators are part of the impressive cohort of ten teams selected for TRAM Track in 2021.
+Treatments for steroid-resistant asthma, hand hygiene education for children and 3D printed veterinary teaching simulators are part of the impressive cohort of nine teams selected for TRAM Track in 2021.

 In its sixth year, TRAM Track is an eight-week program that helps researchers delve into and understand their customers, explore the problems their customers have and figure out how they can match these to the solutions they’re working on.